malyvsen/bearing-fault-detection/README.md

 Improving on NASA's work with induction motor bearing fault detection using RNN-powered smart sensors.

 ## Walkthrough
 For starters, you'll want to run `source setup_venv.sh` to automatically setup a Python virtual environment under `bearing_venv`.
-You may want to experiment with different versions of `analysta` to make sure training works properly.
+You may want to experiment with different versions of `analysta` (to be found in the `anomaly_detection` submodule) to make sure training works properly.

 Then:
 * To preprocess the NASA data, download it from [here](http://data-acoustics.com/measurements/bearing-faults/bearing-4/) and unpack it into `bearing-fault-detection/data`, then `cd bearing-fault-detection` and run `python3 preprocess_data.py`.